mromerom/CS4330-FinalProject/Topics/Singleton/singletons.md

 <br></br>
 ## Singeltons
-Singletons are a restriction on a class that allows for only ONE object to be created.
-Being thread-safe means ADD HERE.
-Lazy instantiation is ADD HERE.
+Singletons are a restriction on a class that allows for only **_one_** object to be created.
+Being thread-safe means that two threads that act upon the singleton will come away with the same instance, meaning, if one is asleep after invoking the singleton, then the other cannot act and change it (if it's new/ lazy) while the other is asleep.
+Lazy instantiation is creating the object outside of the class.
+The general way, most safe, is to create the object instance *within* the class, so it's there already and no new, *unique* instances can be created.

+Singletons are useful when only one object of a type is needed, and it needs to be used across many programs within a large application.
+Each can access and us it; however, they can, in no way, modify or change it once it has been instantiated.

 <br></br>